Engineer-of-Stuff/stable-diffusion-paperspace/docs/Paperspace Guide for Idiots.md

-1. [Create an Account](https://console.paperspace.com/signup) You will be asked for your phone number. **You can use a VOIP number such as Google Voice, they don't block it!**
+1. [Create an Account](https://console.paperspace.com/signup) You will be asked for your phone number.

 2. Click this button and fill out the form that pops up